 This means:

-some camping areas may be closer to generators, which can be noisy
+Some camping areas may be closer to generators, which can be noisy

-toilets are cleaned and serviced in the early hours, when most people are asleep
+Toilets are cleaned and serviced in the early hours, when most people are asleep

-you may hear occasional vehicles or activity overnight
+You may hear occasional vehicles or activity overnight

 Rangers

-Our Rangers (in purple shirts) will be around during peak arrival times to help guide you to available camping spots, but they can’t:
+Camp Kindling Rangers (in purple shirts) will be around during peak arrival times to help guide you to available camping spots, but they can't:

-reserve spaces
+Reserve spaces

-move other tents
+Move other tents

-hold spots for friends arriving later
+Hold spots for friends arriving later

 Tip: If you're arriving at peak times, it's best to come with a flexible mindset and be prepared to pitch wherever there's space.